 A professional home for members of the Chicago psychoanalytic community

 I use a collaborative, “integrative” approach to psychotherapeutic treatment.
 My clients and I select methods most likely to be effective with the specific problems or issues that are of concern, rather than following a pre-determined course with every problem and every client.
-The initial focus is usually on the immediate difficulties, yet it is frequently both necessary and useful to determine their sources and ramifications, in service of developing solutions.
-This customized, in-depth approach increases the chances that the issues can be more fully understood and, importantly, that changes will occur on a fundamental level and last over time.
+The initial focus may be on the immediate difficulties, yet it is frequently both necessary and useful to determine their sources and ramifications, in service of developing lasting, thorough solutions.
+This customized, in-depth approach increases the chances that the issues can be more fully understood, and importantly, that changes will occur on a fundamental level.
+My clients typically experience improvement in many aspects of their lives in addition to those for which they began psychotherapy.